kristen1028/MathDataScience/Problem_Set_3.md

 w6 = alexnet.classifier[4].weight.data
 w7 = alexnet.classifier[6].weight.data
 ```
+This code uses the AlexNet model to extract weights from the different layers.

 # Printing the shapes of img_t and w0 tensors
 ```python
 img_t.shape, w0.shape
 ```
+This code retrieves the shape of two tensors: 'img_t' and 'w0'.
+The '.shape' attribute returns the dimensions of a tensor in PyTorch.

 # Printing the shape of the img_t tensor
 ```python
 img_t.shape
 ```
+This code prints the shape of 'img_t'.

 # Printing the shape of the first image tensor in the batch
 ```python
 img_t[0,:,:,:].shape
 ```
+This code retrieves the shape of a subset of the img_t tensor.
+Specifically, it selects the first element (index 0) along the batch dimension (or the first dimension) and includes all the elements in the other dimensions.

 # Function to normalize an image tensor to the range [0, 1]
 ```python